 You can receive durable prototypes with enhanced mechanical properties and with a high-quality surface with MJF.

 Binder Jetting lets you produce many parts simultaneously.
 The way it works is the use of a powder bed, again, on which droplets of a liquid are sprayed.
 This liquid bonds the powder particles together, forming layers.
 Then, a raw component is oven-baked and fused.

 You can pick out many materials using binder jetting.
 Also, it is a common industrial manufacturing method.
 So if you prototyped your innovative component with it, parts can be tested as per quality assurance standards.

 Binder jetting is known for high production speed, but it is a comparatively expensive technique.

-Basically, injection molding is melting materials, injecting them into a mold, solidifying, and cooling.
+Injection molding is melting materials, injecting them into a mold, solidifying them, and cooling them.
 Only comparatively simple designs can be obtained using this method.
-But fabricated components are durable and have acceptable surface quality.
+However, fabricated components are durable and have acceptable surface quality.

 The first SM technique in this list is Computer Numerical Controlled (CNC) machining.
 It is a widely spread industrial manufacturing method needed to fabricate components of nearly any design from almost any material.

 The basis of this method is the use of automated CNC machines like lathes, mills, routers, etc., to cut material out of a workpiece.
 As a result, intricate design and high accuracy can be achieved.